ecies/rs-wasm/README.md

 alert("decrypted: " + decrypted);
 ```

-Check [this example](https://github.com/ecies/wasm-example) for more details.
+Check [this example](https://github.com/ecies/wasm-example) for how to use it in browsers.

 ## API